NetSPI/PowerHuntShares/README.md

 However, additional exposures may exist that are not called out beyond that.

 # Setup Commands
+Below is a list of commands that can be used to load PowerHuntShares into your current PowerShell session.
+Please note that one of these will have to be run each time you run PowerShell is run.
+It is not persistent.
 <pre>
 Set-ExecutionPolicy -Scope Process Bypass Import-Module .\PowerHuntShares.psm1